GitToby/howto-ai/README.md

 uvx --from howto-ai howto
 ```

-homebred and other packages coming soon 📦
+📦 homebrew and other packages coming soon 📦

 # Usage